 - Increased pain around the incision

 If an infection occurs within the joint, you will likely have increasing pain in the joint as well as some of the above symptoms.
-Infections in the incision usually occur within a few days of surgery, while the skin is healing, but joint infections can occur days to years later.
-If you have an artificial joint, it is important to report any increase in pain, especially if it is associated with any of the above signs of infection.
+Infections in the incision usually occur within a few days of surgery, while the skin is healing.
+However, joint infections can occur days to years later.
+It is important to report any increase in pain in your artificial joint, especially any signs of an infection.

-The first step for treating an infection in an artificial joint is to administer antibiotics.
-Intravenous (IV) antibiotics are often necessary.
+The first step for treating an infection in an artificial joint is to administer intravenous (IV) antibiotics.

-If the infection is too deep to be treated with antibiotics but the surgery was recent, your surgeon may choose to clean out the joint surgically.
+Sometimes the infection is too deep to respond to antibiotics.
+But if the surgery was recent, your surgeon may choose to clean out the joint surgically.
 This procedure, called debridement, allows the surgeon to remove any contaminated tissue and thoroughly clean out the joint, but keep the initial replacement.
-Intravenous antibiotics are usually given for about six weeks after the procedure.
+You may need intravenous antibiotics for about six weeks after the procedure.

 Later infections, those that occur months or years after the implant, are more difficult to treat.
-Most often, the implant needs to be removed and the joint thoroughly cleaned out.
-A temporary spacer is inserted into the joint so it can heal and the infection treated with IV antibiotics.
-Once the infection is completely gone, another surgery is performed to remove the spacer and insert a new artificial joint.
+Your surgeon may need to remove the implant.
+The joint is then thoroughly cleaned out.
+A temporary spacer is inserted into the joint so it can heal.
+Antibiotics treat the infection.
+Once the infection is completely gone, your surgeon removes the spacer and inserts a new artificial joint.

-The risk of infection can be reduced but it can never be completely removed.
+You and your care team can reduce risk of infection.
 While arranging your surgery, speak with your surgeon about infection prevention procedures and what you can do to help reduce your risk.
 Your doctor may suggest: